-The United Kingdom (UK) is leaving the European Union (EU) on 31 October 2019.
-Leaving the EU means a number of changes which will affect businesses, organisations and individual citizens.
+The United Kingdom (UK) is leaving the European Union (EU) meaning a number of changes will affect businesses, organisations and individual citizens.

 Get ready for Brexit.
 Answer a few questions to find out how you or your business should prepare for Brexit.